ARWishere/Analyst-Tools/README.md

 ### 1. LinkedIn Employee Scraper

 This tool utilizes the unofficial LinkedIn API to scrape employee information from LinkedIn profiles.
 It enables users to gather data for analysis and insights related to employees of companies.
 More specifically, it gets the users name (if possible), they're headline, and their location (or subline).
 It then attempts to pull the users role from the headline.
 It pulls ~3 users per second.
+This project also caches the json responses used to collect data, so in the event that a network issue occurs mid scrape, progress can be easily restored.
+The user can clear the cache in advanced options.
+Advanced options also has a login for the user, as well an option to only scrape a certain number of employees.

 **In its current state, this only pulls 1000 employees for any given company.
 A workaround is being worked on.**